kevin-labtani/code-katas/README.md

 Alternative to helper method recursion, see example.
 For arrays, use methods like slice, spread operator and concat that make copies of arrays so you do not mutate them.

+## Searching Algorithms

+### Linear search

+Given an array, the simplest way to serch for a value is to look at every element in the array and check if it's the value we want.
+indexOf, includes, find, findIndex are all doing this.
+Linear search is O(n)

+### Binary Search

+Only works on sorted array
+Rather than elinimating one element at a time, you can eliminate half of the reamining elements at a time
+We use divide and conquer; pick a pivot in the middle of the array, compare it to the value we're looking for and get rid of half the array depending on if the value ir > or < the pivot
+Binary search is O(log n)

+### Naive string search

+We want to count the number of times a smaller string appears in a lnger string
+A straightforward approach involves checking pairs of characters individually
+Naive string search is O(n^2)